keithaumiller/unicorninvesting/.github/instructions/unicorninvesting.instructions.md

 - Research and backtesting frameworks

 The goal is to modernize this codebase while preserving the core financial logic and improving scalability, maintainability, and user experience.

+When updating a file. always review the README.md for that file in the same directory for context.
+After updating a file.
+Always update the README.md for that directory with the latest information.